Prof-S/Prof-S.github.io/_pages/Research.md

 In particular, we are particularly interested in solving big data problems in high-throughput proteomics, genomics and connectomics using variety of high-performance architectures and algorithms.

 There are **three to four separate research groups** working under Dr. Saeed.
-You can learn more about my research group and our progress at <https://saeedlab.cis.fiu.edu/>.
+You can learn more about my research group and our progress at <https://saeedlab.cis.fiu.edu/> which is a Parallel Computing & Data Science Group.